Careers360 Logo

 Answer:

-The major reservoir of carbon on earth is ocean.
+The major reservoir of carbon on the earth is the ocean.

 Q2 .
 Which one of the following has the largest population in a food chain?